Hi-Fi Review: Luxman 590 AXII Integrated Amplifier Review.

-- It gave my speakers what seemed to be a shot of adrenaline and drove these 103db speakers with a tad more authority.
+- It gave my speakers what seemed to be a shot of adrenaline and drove them with a tad more authority.
 It even is now driving inefficient Sonus Faber Guarneri Traditions BEAUTIFULLY.

 - It was more delicate and did very well at low volumes, just as the 219 did (though it does sound a little thinner at low volumes over the 219ia which was pretty fat sounding even when using 1/4 of a watt) but remember, I am using highly sensitive speakers here.
 Even so, low volume listening is fantastic.
 No complaints.
 At all.

 Now, keep in mind these were my very 1st impressions, and they changed after a few days.
 But compared to the 219ia, it was a very different beast.
 Did it sound like Solid State vs tubes?
-Sort of, but this Luxman does not sound like most Solid State integrated amps, AT ALL.
+Sort of, but this Luxman does not sound like most Solid State integrated amps.

 Large-capacity power supply circuit helps make this amp sing..

-In comparison to the Big Mac, The Luxman has more detail, a wider soundstage, is more delicate to those details and has incredible imaging.
+In comparison to the Big Mac, The Luxman has more detail, a much wider soundstage, is more delicate to those details and has incredible imaging.
 It also sounds just as powerful, which confuses me.
-It’s not, not even close, but in the real world, these 30 watts from the Luxman seem to be pretty powerful watts (with plenty reserve), that are magically pumping out more power than they should be.
-The McIntosh falls flat in comparison with a more direct, flatter fuller sound but some may prefer that type of big bad ass American muscle.
+It’s not, not even close by the numbers, but in the real world, these 30 watts from the Luxman seem to be pretty powerful watts (with plenty reserve), that are magically pumping out more power than they should be.
+The McIntosh in comparison gave a more direct, flatter fuller sound but some may prefer that type of big bad ass American muscle.
 What I mean is there is no deep audiophile magic with the McIntosh, or not much of it, especially the MA7000.
 The MA8000 did have something special about it but this Luxman is better in all areas, and for $1100 less cash outlay.
 The McIntosh also has a built-in DAC which is good but not anything special (will compete with $350 dacs).
-The McIntosh phono stage is decent but the one in the Luxman had me sell my $2500 dedicated phono preamp as it was just that good.
+The McIntosh phono stage is decent but the one in the Luxman had me trade back my $2500 dedicated phono preamp as it was just that good.
 When I look at these two side by side, the value goes to the Luxman due to the sound, and overall quality of the piece as well as that Phono stage inside the Luxman.
 It has wonderful value if you are to keep it for many many years.